What is civil parking enforcement?

 For more information about residents' parking schemes, please visit the Parking Permits page.

-If you have a paper parking permit that was issued by Cambridgeshire County Council, you will need to contact them to make any changes to these permits.
+If you wish to make an amendment to a paper parking permit that was issued by Cambridgeshire County Council, please visit our Parking Permits page.

 Blue Badges may be used when the Blue Badge holder is either driving the car, or a passenger.